 Here’s how it works:

-We’ll spend three nights together at the Firefly Creative Writing studio, working through a series of writing exercises to help us connect to our passion and better understand who we are within the world of the issues that have us by the heartstrings.
+We’ll spend six sessions together at the Firefly Creative Writing studio, working through a series of writing exercises to help us connect to our passion and better understand who we are within the world of the issues that have us by the heartstrings.
 We’ll explore the roots of this work in our lives, the ways its pushed us, the people who have impacted us, and what we need in our hearts to keep going.
 We’ll share our writing as we go, learning from each other and sharing encouraging, thoughtful feedback.